Mladen Bartolović

-Mladen Bartolović (born 10 April 1977) is a Bosnian professional football coach and former player.
+Mladen Bartolović (10 April 1977 – 19 January 2026) was a football coach and player from Bosnia and Herzegovina who spent a large part of his career in Croatia.

 Club career

 Born in Zavidovići, Bartolović played basketball until the age of 16.
 However, as basketball came to a standstill during the Bosnian war, he turned to football.
-He began his professional career in 1996 at Segesta Sisak and moved to Croatian Football League club Cibalia Vinkonci two years later.
+He began his professional career in 1996 at Segesta Sisak and moved to Croatian Football League club Cibalia Vinkovci two years later.

-In the 2000–01 season, he went to German club 1.
+In the 2000–01 season, he was transferred to 1.
 FC Saarbrücken in the 2.
-Bundesliga for a season-long loan and scored six goals in 33 appearances for the club.
+Bundesliga for a season-long loan during which he scored six goals in 33 appearances for the club.
 He then returned to Cibalia.
 He played for Dinamo Zagreb in the 2003–04 season and won the 2003–04 Croatian Football Cup with the club.
 In the following two seasons, he played for city rivals NK Zagreb.
 From 2006 to 2009, he played for Hajduk Split.

-He moved to Foolad Khuzestan in summer 2009, becoming a player in the starting lineup for the team in his first season in the Iran Pro League.
-After one year, he returned to Cibalia until 2015, when he decided to end his playing career.
-He scored 78 goals in 338 Croatian Football League matches.
+He moved to Foolad Khuzestan in the summer of 2009 and secured a starting lineup spot within the team.
+After a season in the Iran Pro League, he returned to Cibalia where retired in 2015.
+In total, he scored 78 goals in 338 Croatian Football League matches.